michaelmunson/oxidizer/README.md

 ```
 ### Creating Effects
 **Effects** are functions that will we triggered when a specified **props** property has been altered.
+* effect callbacks will be ran immediately upon creation
+* the return value of the callback will be applied to the props
 ```typescript
 import { createEffect, createProps, BUTTON, DIV, H1, H6, H2 } from "oxidizer";